danlentz/clj-hangman/README.md

 Finally, the relations of a graph may be reified to express meta-relations among the tuples themselves.
-For example, one could invent a new _predicate_, ```:level-of-confidence``` to express the ordinal relationship between subsequently numbered definitions of a word in some dictionary:
+For example, one could invent a new _predicate_, ```:level-of-confidence``` to express the ordinal precidence between subsequently numbered definitions of a word in some dictionary:

     ["CAT" :def "A fuzzy creature..."    ]